 I had always thought that the only things worth knowing about buckwheat pancakes was that they were “healthy” and that they kept you FULL.
-That’s all true, indeed.
-But these … more
+That's all true, indeed.
+But these particular gluten free buckwheat pancakes are also soft and a little tangy.
+Not to mention …

 They go great with some easy homemade healthier chocolate sauce (no refined sugars, deep chocolate flavor).
 There were no complaints to be heard in my house this morning for breakfast.
 Clearly.